carpentries-incubator/python-pandas-power-consumption/_episodes/04-pandas-statistics.md

 - "How can we summarize large datasets?"
 objectives:
 - "Summarize large datasets using descriptive statistics."
-- "Perform operations to identify outliers and missing values in tabular data."
+- "Perform operations to identify outliers in tabular data."
 keypoints:
 - "Use the PANDAS `describe()` method to generate descriptive statistics for a dataframe."
 ---

-Metadata provided with the published Los Alamos Public Utility Department Smart Meter dataset at Dryad <https://doi.org/10.5061/dryad.m0cfxpp2c> indicates that aside from de-identification the data have not been pre-processed or normalized and may include missing data, duplicate entries.
+Metadata provided with the published Los Alamos Public Utility Department Smart Meter dataset at Dryad <https://doi.org/10.5061/dryad.m0cfxpp2c> indicates that aside from de-identification the data have not been pre-processed or normalized and may include missing data, duplicate entries, and other anomalies.

 The full dataset is too large for this tutorial format.
-The subset used includes data from two hundred smart meters, recorded between December 19, 2015 and January 2, 2016.
-The full dataset includes data from 1825 meters and covers a timespan from July, 2013 through December, 2019.
-The two hundred meters used for the lesson subset were randomly selected.
-The date range was chosen because it includes the week before and after a major US holiday followed by a blizzard.
-Coincidentally, date formatting problems with the meters that began in January 2016 also affect the data.

-For this lesson we will use Pandas functions to normalize the data subset.
+The subset used for the lesson has been cleaned to elminate null and duplicate values, but may still contain outliers or erroneous meter readings.
+One way to identify potential errors within a dataset is to inspect the data using descriptive statistics.

 ## Descriptive Statistics